michael2012z/BitBible/markdown/KJV/files/Exod.md

 16. And thou shalt slay the ram, and thou shalt take his blood, and sprinkle it round about upon the altar.

-17. And thou shalt cut the ram in pieces, and wash the inwards of him, and his legs, and put them unto his pieces, and unto his head.unto: or, upon
+17. And thou shalt cut the ram in pieces, and wash the inwards of him, and his legs, and put them unto his pieces, and unto his head.

 18. And thou shalt burn the whole ram upon the altar: it is a burnt offering unto the Lord: it is a sweet savour, an offering made by fire unto the Lord.